bentrevor/calhoun/README.markdown

 ## About

-Photo website, currently unusable.

 > Calhoun was right about the camera: it destroys everything it shoots.

   \- The Tale of the Curious Camera

+This is a simple photo storing/browsing app that I plan on eventually using in Real Life.
+I'm also making it to have fun with Go, otherwise I would have used a framework.

+#### Setup

+Still not usable.

-### Run tests
+#### Run tests

-For now, there is one package per layer (data/application/UI), and their test suites can be run independently using absolute paths: `go test ./app ./db`.
-To get test output, you can pass `-v`, or run them one package at a time `go test` from the package directory.
+From the project root: `go test ./app ./db`.
+To get test output, you can pass `-v`, or run them one package at a time with `go test` from the package directory.